 Tenure decisions are normally made in the candidate's sixth year of probationary service.
 In cases of unusual distinction, a candidate may be considered for tenure in an earlier year.
 Normally, a candidate will be considered for promotion no earlier than the fourth year in rank.
 Work completed before a candidate’s current appointment may be considered in tenure decisions and in the case of the candidate’s first promotion at IPFW.
 However, any case must demonstrate competence in teaching based on work at IPFW, and, for candidates on research appointments, must show a reasonably consistent record of research.
 Tenure, in particular, will not be granted until a record of teaching at IPFW has been established and will not be granted largely on the basis of work done elsewhere, especially when little evidence of recent success is offered.
 Notably in the case of candidates who bring to IPFW substantial records of publication, promotion may appropriately precede tenure.

-Process:
+Process

 Procedures for Promotion and Tenure (Revised & Approved 02/10)